sgallagher/openlmi-storage/doc/smis-block.rst

     #.
 Modify the setting.

     #.
-Setting with ChangeableType = Persistent will be saved to disk and will survive Cura restart.
+Setting with ChangeableType = Persistent will be saved to disk and will survive OpenLMI restart.

   * For RAID0, use: